KieranReck/KieranReck.github.io/_posts/2024-02-14-removing-author-profile-spacing.md

 ## 2. Adapting the Structure
 So, we have changed our SCSS partial, but what if I still want some of my pages to reserve space for the author profile?
 Well, my [Contact](/contact/) page does just this!

 Sadly, whilst I could figure out that it was the `_layout` files that dictated which scss partial was used for styling a page, I couldn't figure out *how* if was being done.
-The layout files work in a cascading fashion, each adding their few niche elements and then linking to the next layer down, with `archive.html` and `single.html` being the two 'final' destinations .
+The layout files work in a cascading fashion, each adding their few niche elements and then linking to the next layer down, with `archive.html` and `single.html` being the two 'final' destinations.

 ```mermaid
 ---